3% Commission Realtors: Can You Pay Less? (2024 Update)

 SHARE

-A 3% commission realtor refers to an agent, whether representing a buyer or a seller, who charges 3% of the final sale price of a home.
-This rate is in line with the industry average, though it's a tad higher than the typical 2.83% for a seller's agent and 2.66% for a buyer's agent.
+A 3% commission realtor refers to an agent representing a buyer or a seller who charges 3% of the final sale price of a home.
+This rate is in line with the industry average, though it's a tad higher than the typical 2.83% for a seller's agent and 2.66% for a buyer's agent.[1]

-However, a 3% commission real estate agent does not encompass the total commission in a home sale.
-On average, real estate commission rates nationwide for the seller stands around 5.49%, as the seller usually pays both the listing agent and buyer's agent fee.[1]
+However, a 3% commission real estate agent doesn't encompass the total commission in a home sale.
+On average, the seller's real estate commission rates nationwide stand around 5.49%, as the seller usually pays both the listing agent and the buyer's agent fee.

 Exploring the traditional 3% commission model also reveals opportunities for reduction, potentially cutting the rate in half – and leading to huge savings in your home sale or purchase.
-It's even possible to get a 3% total commission rate by working with a top discount brand that offers full service for a lower price.
+It's even possible to get a 3% total commission rate by working with a top discount real estate broker offering a lower price for full service.

 For example, Clever Real Estate pre-negotiates 1.5% listing fees with top local agents from traditional brokerages like Keller Williams and RE/MAX.
 You'll benefit from top-notch agent expertise at just a 1.5% listing fee, undercutting the national average of 2.83%.